think-root/.github/profile/README.md

 ### What should you do with all this?

 I don't know.
 I'm gifting this poorly written and unoptimized code to the world — what happens next is no longer my concern.
+Of course, I will maintain the code until I get bored.

 ### Repositories structure

-Yeah, I know, there are too many of them
+Yeah, I know, there are too many of them, but I can't put all the code in one app, can I?

+### Main repositories

 - [content-alchemist](https://github.com/think-root/content-alchemist) – a sort of API server that helps generate nice descriptions for GitHub repositories.
 It also includes a database.
 - [content-maestro](https://github.com/think-root/content-maestro) – a tool that skillfully juggles content like a maestro.
 Simply put, it sends requests to various integrations with text (and sometimes images).